-Are you getting through the week by the skin of your teeth?
+Are you a financial advisor getting through the week by the skin of your teeth?
 Is there just enough time to get through paperwork, put out fires, tackle email, meet with clients, and before you know it, it’s the end of the week?
 If so, your business is running you ragged.

 Only a small percentage of advisory firms will ever take control of their long term destiny.
 This is because many advisors don’t think of their practice like a business.
 It could also be because they haven’t had positive role models or mentors to guide them.
 Or it could be that they just have not been educated on what it means to create long term success in an advisory firm.